 It’s not too late.
 You still have time left to get ready for next year.
 But do it now rather than wait ‘til after the first of the year is suddenly upon you.
 Let’s look briefly at a few of the areas you need to review if you’re to be a truly professional group trip planner.

 Now’s the time to review your last year’s trips and see which were successes and which were duds.
-By success, I mean successful in two ways: successful in bringing home lots of happy travelers and successful in the financial sense.
+By success, I mean successful in two ways: successful in bringing home lots of happy travelers and successful in the financial sense – did you make a profit.
 Perhaps it’s time to weed out a program that didn’t live up to expectations or re‐think how it can be changed to be successful next time.
 With new markets and new travelers with new expectations, perhaps the “same old trips” don’t warrant another time around.
 Or perhaps they should only be offered on a two or three year rotation.

-Now’s the time also to look at your trip leaders and in‐house helpers (both paid employees and volunteers) to evaluate their contribution to your program.
+Now’s the time also to look at your office staff and other in‐house helpers (both paid employees and volunteers) to evaluate their contribution to your program.
 Maybe they deserve a year’s end thank you—either monetary or in the form of a trip.
 If you rely heavily on volunteers, perhaps you need to review your understanding with them regarding their hours and what you expect of them.

 Your Trip Leaders